noir-lang/noir/docs/docs/dev_docs/contracts/syntax/events.md

   publicKey,
   partialKey
 );
-await aztecRpc.registerRecipient(completeAddress);
+await pxe.registerRecipient(completeAddress);
 ```

 </TabItem>
 </Tabs>

 :::info
-If a note recipient is one of the accounts inside the Aztec RPC Server, we don't need to register it as a recipient because we already have the public key available.
+If a note recipient is one of the accounts inside the PXE, we don't need to register it as a recipient because we already have the public key available.
 You can register a recipient as shown [here](../deploying#deploying-private-token-contract)

 At this point the Sandbox only enables the emitting of encrypted note preimages through encrypted events.
 In the future we will allow emitting arbitrary information.
-(If you currently emit arbitrary information, Aztec RPC Server will fail to decrypt, process and store this data, so it will not be queryable).
+(If you currently emit arbitrary information, PXE will fail to decrypt, process and store this data, so it will not be queryable).
 :::

 To emit encrypted logs first import the `emit_encrypted_log` utility function which wraps an [oracle](./functions.md#oracle-functions):